krishankm28/Sales-KPI-Analysis/README.md

 #### INSIGHTS
 * Wholesale dominates: Generates the majority of total sales at 54.1%.
-* Distributor is significant: Contributes a substantial 31.3% to total sales.
+* Distributor is significant: Contributes a substantial 31.6% to total sales.
-* Export is a smaller portion: Accounts for 14.6% of the total sales.
+* Export is a smaller portion: Accounts for 14.3% of the total sales.
+* Growing Distributor and Export channels presents a clear opportunity to diversify and reduce reliance on Wholesale.

 ### Average Order Value
 <img src="charts_and_visuals/Distribution%20of%20Average%20Order%20Value.png" width="730">